-It was just a matter of time until manufacturers started incorporating the applications from our smartphones into their infotainment systems.
-While a number of highly regarded manufacturers are also turning their cars into dedicated WiFi hotspots, many of the forward looking companies feel the expense is superfluous because most phones already have this capability built into them.
+Most manufacturers are now incorporating smartphone applications into infotainment systems.
+A number are also turning their cars into dedicated WiFi hotspots.
+However, many of the more forward looking companies feel the expense is superfluous, beccause phones already have this capability built into them.
 Similarly, a number of the more youth-oriented makers have started eliminating navigation systems because phones have those already too.
 With Bluetooth connectivity pretty much a standard item across the board these days, smartphones are communicating directly with cars.
 Leveraging this, builders have come up with smartphone-based apps to provide owners with information about the cars, enable remote starting, and even helping find the car if it is lost in a parking lot.
 With that said, here’s a selection of “cheap” cars with remote apps for the 2016 model year priced under $25,000.

 GM’s MyLink touchscreen interface with voice activation support features such as Siri EyesFree for iPhone users, as well as navigation via the affordable BringGo app (though frankly, tech savvy Sonic buyers will likely rely upon the nav app in their phones and transmit instructions into the audio system over Bluetooth).
 MyLink also brings Pandora, TuneIn and Stitcher.
 WiFi is there too, using AT&T’s 4G LTE.
 Further, the system supports Siri Eyes Free so iPhone users can call up various functions of the smartphone at the touch of a button and issuing verbal commands.
 It even supports text messaging.
 This along with GM’s OnStar makes these cars three of the most connected cars on the road.
 OnStar provides remote diagnostics, turn-by-turn navigation, stolen vehicle recovery, accidental lockout and mechanical difficulty assistance, as well as emergency services notification in the event of an airbag deployment.
 Spark pricing starts at $12,270, Sonic starts at $14,345, Cruze starts at $16,170, Trax starts at $20,120, and Malibu starts at $22,500.